letoram/cat9/README.md

 		!!find /usr |grep share

-Certain clients really want a pty, though there is no high-level vt100+ decoder yet.
+Certain clients really want a pty or they refuse to do anything, though there is no high-level vt100+ decoder yet.

     p!vim